greim/html-tokenizer/readme.md

 parser.parse('<div class="success">')
 ```

-A parser instance is an EventEmitter.
+A parser instance is an `EventEmitter`.
 Events are emitted during the `parse()` operation.
 Supported events: